drhsqlite/pikchr/doc/userman.md

 for all objects is determined by the "`thickness`" variable which defaults to "`0.015in`".
 The "`thick`" and "`thin`" attributes increase or decrease the stroke-width by a fixed percentages.
-This attributes can be repeated to make the stroke-width ever thinker or thinner.
+This attributes can be repeated to make the stroke-width ever thicker or thinner.
 The "`invisble`" attribute simply sets the stroke-width to 0.

 ~~~~ pikchr toggle indent